Most companies approach employee performance monitoring the wrong way. They either:

 - Managers can evaluate team members based on how they handle complex projects and contribute to company goals, not just how they complete individual tasks.

-- It becomes clear how each person’s work ties directly to broader business objectives and project success.
+- You can see how each person’s work ties directly to business objectives and project success.

 - Leaders can see how well people work across departments when managing major projects.